chuchunf/leetcode-scala-3/src/main/scala/counting/counting.md

 **Counting** is a simple and effective technique when dealing with numeric arrays, by counting the number of occurrences of each unique element in the array.

-The count is stored in an auxiliary array, and the **counting sort** is done by mapping the count as an index of the auxiliary array
+The count is stored in an auxiliary array, and the **counting sort** is done by mapping the count to an index of the auxiliary array

 - It is not a comparison-based sorting.
 - Its running time complexity is O(n) with space complexity O(k).